GDQuest/website/content/tutorial/godot/2d/tactical-rpg-movement/lessons/06.game-board-and-flood-fill/index.md

-+++
-title = "The flood fill algorithm" author = "nathan" date = "2021-01-30"
+---
+author: nathan
+date: "2021-01-30"
-description = "We implement the flood fill algorithm to find and draw the cells a unit can walk to." weight = 7
+description: We implement the flood fill algorithm to find and draw the cells a unit can walk to.
-+++
+title: The flood fill algorithm
+weight: 7
+---

 In this lesson, we will finally create the _GameBoard_ and implement the flood fill algorithm.